As Christmas Eve approaches, the excitement of anticipation begins to spread among Greenland's youngest.

 However, Mathilde Le Moullec has a proposal which is both technical as ethical:

-But maybe the point is different.
+But perhaps the point is different.

 Abonnementer